[I’ve updated the below text for flow and clarity, the podcast doesn’t match up perfectly]

 It is just measured in terms of a Kikar.

-So what does the Kikar symbolize?
+What is a Kikar?
 To understand this, we need to move from the linguistic to the metaphorical.

 In the Chumash, Kikar is used in two interesting contexts.
 It describes a loaf of bread in the wave offering and it describes the fertile plain of S’dom.